Analysis: Trump pivot pleases GOP, but will it last? | Taiwan News

-WASHINGTON (AP) — Donald Trump finally gave Republicans what they've spent months begging him to do: a pivot to presidential.
+WASHINGTON (AP) — Donald Trump finally gave Republicans what they've spent months begging him to deliver: a pivot to presidential.

 The question now is how long it lasts.
 Days, weeks, months — or simply until the next tweet?